skottchen/TerpScheduleSync/README.md

 5/22/24:
 - Added year, month, and day parameters to Google Calendar link that opens when the program is finished running so that users don't have to navigate all the way to the semester that they imported their classes for in Google Calendar
 - Added progress bar to popup

+## Contributing
+Send me an email at schen78997@gmail.com

 ## License